These Numbers Show Favorable Signs for Mullen Automotive Inc. (MULN)

-Mullen Automotive Inc. (NASDAQ: MULN) is -96.27% lower on its value in year-to-date trading and has touched a low of $0.18 and a high of $7.50 in the current 52-week trading range.
+Mullen Automotive Inc. (NASDAQ: MULN) is -96.31% lower on its value in year-to-date trading and has touched a low of $0.18 and a high of $6.66 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MULN stock was last observed hovering at around $0.20 in the last trading session, with the day’s loss setting it -0.01%.
+The MULN stock was last observed hovering at around $0.20 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $23.00 for the next 12 months.
+It is also 99.17% off the consensus price target high of $23.00 offered by 0 analysts, but current levels are 99.17% higher than the price target low of $23.00 for the same period.

 3 Tiny Stocks Primed to Explode